To End All Wars: Production

-Post-production of the film footage was delayed because of lack of funding, which was eventually provided by Gold Crest Films.
+Post-production of the film footage was delayed because of lack of funding, which was eventually provided by Goldcrest Films.

 Reception

 On the review aggregation website Rotten Tomatoes the film has a score of 62% based on reviews from 13 critics, with an average rating of 5.9/10.
 The film was awarded the Crystal Heart Award and Grand Prize for Dramatic Feature at the Heartland Film Festival.
 A review in Variety is mainly negative.

 Soundtrack

 The film's soundtrack was never released as a stand-alone release.
 Various songs have been re-recorded by Moya Brennan on her subsequent solo albums, most recently 'Mo Mhian' on My Match Is A Makin'.